bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 Even as soon at 1880, none of Boston proper's original shoreline touched the water, ringed instead with wharves leading out to the harbor.
 Also visible on this map are the modern car bars, railroad tracks and trails through the public garden.
 The 'New' Boston looked quite different than the old, but the process didn't just happen immediately.

-{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956k46x/full/full/0/default.jpg" caption="Caption 1" class="figure-center" >}}
+{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956k46x/full/full/0/default.jpg" caption="A celebration of a century of shorline change in Boston.
+This map will be on display as a part of Becoming Boston" class="figure-center" >}}

 The 19th century was a busy time for Boston when it came to landmaking - similarly to Winsor's map, other overlays were created to contrast the difference between Modern Boston and the original Shawmut Peninsula.
 This 1895 map celebrates a century of Boston's expansion from 1793 to 1893.
 On this map Boston grows from the pink outline, then the green, and by 1893 - settling in the more familiar blue outline.
 On this map one can also see the two train lines, the Boston & Albany and the Boston & Providence, which {{<popup src = "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956k46x/526,870,2995,1914/full/0/default.jpg">}}crossed the Back Bay{{</popup>}}and allowed for landfill to be easily transported into the city.